 Opportunities exist in the local area to enhance employer and business engagement with education.
 This is accomplished through participation in industry partnerships, an annual Manufacturing Day event, as well as the Teacher in the Workplace grant activities.
 The Teacher in the Workplace grant has provided a setting for educators to engage local employers in experiences that helps to inform student curriculum on local industries and their needs through a project-based learning process.
+This grant is no longer active, and Teacher in the Workplace (TIW) grants are not currently offered by the state.
+However, the activities of the most recent TIW grants with IU5 and RIU6 provided a mechanism for building on these relationships and activities.
+They provided meaningful services to both employers and job seekers in the local area.
 In addition, participation on the NWPA Job Connect and its committees provides opportunities to engage businesses and employers with education.
 Employer feedback supports program development that meets the needs of the business customer.
+Educators and employers collaborated during the HPO petition process to better connect employer's needs and educational programs to prepare individuals for the job openings.

 Career Pathways also offer an effective and customer-centered approach to workforce development because they structure intentional connections among workers, employers, and service providers.
 Aligning educational opportunities that lead to the industry-recognized qualifications, skills, and academic credentials helps bring workers and employers into the training system on the front end.
-In turn, this transforms businesses from "customers" into "partners or co-investors" in the local workforce system.
+In turn, this transforms businesses from "customers" into "partners or coinvestors" in the local workforce system.